The Legislative and Public Policy Clinic provides a practical skills experience in researching, drafting, and pursuing adoption

 Clinic for only one semester.

 - SB 338 (Hueso) Provides legislative direction to law enforcement agencies to update

-operational manuals to better serve elderly Californians subject to financial abuse.
+operational manuals and training to better serve disabled or elderly Californians

 - SB 350 (Galgiani): Ensures continuity of care of inmates by requiring their electronic